danielgribel/hg-means/README.md

 `> python -m pip install hgmeans`

+**Important:** Check your user permission for pip installation.
+You may need to log with a root user.

 For Windows users that do not have a C++ compiler, it may be required an installation of C++ Build tools, which can be downloaded here: https://go.microsoft.com/fwlink/?LinkId=691126

 That is it!
 Now, open your Python interface, import the package and create an instance of HG-means.
 To execute it, just call function `Go()` with the corresponding parameters.
 See an example below: